Module 11: Move-In & Move-Out Inspections in BC | LandlordPass.com

 • Write specific observations: “3cm gouge on hallway baseboard” beats “scratched.”

-• Take wide photos + close-ups of defects (date-stamped if possible).
+• Take wide photos + close-ups of any defect (date-stamped if possible).

 • Both parties sign.
-If a party refuses, write “Refused to sign” and continue.
+If someone refuses, write “Refused to sign” and complete the report anyway.

 • Bring the original move-in RTB-27 and compare line-by-line.

-• Only claim new damage (not pre-existing condition, not wear and tear).
+• Only claim new damage (not pre-existing, not wear and tear).

-• Take photos with the same angles as move-in when possible.
+• Re-take photos using similar angles as the move-in photos when possible.

-4. Wear and Tear vs Damage (Policy Guideline 1)
+5. Wear and tear vs damage (Policy Guideline 1)

-The RTB and BC Government guidance distinguish normal wear and tear (landlord responsibility) from damage (tenant responsibility).
-Use Policy Guideline 1 as your decision framework.
+Most deposit disputes are not about what happened — they’re about classification: normal wear and tear (landlord cost) vs damage (tenant cost).
+Use Policy Guideline 1 as your framework.

 ItemWear & Tear (Landlord Pays)Damage (Tenant Pays)

-WallsMinor scuffs; small number of nail holesLarge holes (drywall anchors); gouges; crayon/marker
+WallsMinor scuffs; small number of nail holesLarge holes (anchors); gouges; marker/crayon

 PaintFading; aging; peeling due to ageUnauthorized repaint; heavy smoke staining; intentional marks